 Venice!
 Don’t we all love her but it is the craziest place in the world to find your way around.
-Everyone who visits Venice always regales stories on getting lost in Venice.
+Everyone who visits Venice always regales stories of getting lost in Venice.
 It is just a matter of fact.
-It is one place, though, that you don’t want to get lost in especially if you had heavy suitcases like us.
+It is one place, though, that you don’t want to get lost in especially if you have heavy suitcases like us.
 We have written this article in the hope that we can help you on how to avoid getting lost in Venice.

 We planned 4 nights in Venice but you can do Venice in one day with careful planning.